thingsboard/thingsboard.github.io/docs/edge/getting-started/getting-started-pe.md

         title: 'Click on the device row in the table to open device details.'
     1:
         image: /images/edge/getting-started/step-3-item-3.png
-        title: 'Navigate to the telemetry tab.'
+        title: 'Navigate to the "Latest telemetry" tab.'

 step4:
     0: